Arksine/moonraker/docs/configuration.md

 #   An optional path to a directory where log files are located.
 Users may
 #   configure various applications to store logs here and Moonraker will serve
 #   them at "/server/files/logs/*".
 The default is no log paths.
+public_path:
+#   An optional path to a directory where public files are located.
+Users may
+#   configure various applications to store files here and Moonraker will serve
+#   them at "/server/files/public/*".
+Anonymous users will be able to read and
+#   list the files on this folder and sub-folders.
+The default is no
+#   public path.
 queue_gcode_uploads: False
 #   When set to True the file manager will add uploads to the job_queue when
 #   the `start_print` flag has been set.
 The default if False.